baaahs/light-server-infrastructure/roles/setup/templates/readme.txt

   might experience flickering.
 This is because the ola interface is broadcasting a message like the aforementioned "all white" and the python-based 'lights' server is instructing whatever the running show specifies, leading to a flickr affect.
   In this case, close the ola interface windows.

+To run the DMX setup script, first become the baaahs user via 'sudo su baaahs', change to the baaahs user's lights installation directory via 'cd ~/lights', finally run the script via './panel_setup.py'.
+The sheep should turn entirely white and should illumimate each target panel red as it steps through all available panels.